 Athough many people fondly and understandably remember "Holiday" and "Lucky Star" from Madonna's eponymous 1983 debut, this is her first single that truly introduced the potent pop hooks that would accompany the singer's best work as the decade wore on.
 Where the former songs relied heavily upon repetition and somewhat similar dance beats, "Borderline" unveiled Madonna's emerging pop sensibility.
-This is where it really began for Madonna the artist, as she had by now maneuvered her style firmly in place.
+This is where it really began for Madonna the artist, as she had by now maneuvered her style firmly into place.

 This soundtrack-only single from the rather underwhelming film Vision Quest stands as Madonna's first great ballad, and it holds up well today as a lovely melody and performance.
 By this juncture in her career, Madonna had become a solid and versatile pop singer, and this tune was the perfect opportunity for her to show off those pipes while toning down the focus on fashion that had so dominated her earlier work.

 This song from Like a Virgin stands perhaps as Madonna's best early dance hit, the product of an infectious rhythm supported far beyond ably by some of the finest melodic and vocal work of her career.
 A great verse, chorus and bridge cannot always be found in dance music, but that's what made Madonna's talent so incendiary, the fact that she put dance and pop styles together in ways that most artists in either genre had never been capable of before.

 Here is another glorious wedding of great dance beats and an irresistible melodic approach.
 Lyrically and thematically, Madonna continues in a style-centered direction, getting all she can out of the title metaphor and somehow making it all work.
 At the core, a sexy cleverness prevails that utterly distinguished Madonna from her female singer competition in the '80s or pretty much any other decade, for that matter.